Papify/papiplot/README.md

 PapiPlot
 ========

-PapiPlot takes the output generated with [Papify](https://github.com/alejoar/papify) and generates cute graphs you can be used to evaluate the performance of your ORC-Apps.
+PapiPlot takes the output generated with [Papify](https://github.com/alejoar/papify) and generates graphs that can be used to evaluate the performance of your ORC-Apps.
 These graphs come served with a generated html where value tables are included for each graph, so you can check the specific value for each point or copy them into an excel/word document.

 PapiPlot generates the graphs using **gnuplot**, so make sure you have it installed:
 ```